Who We Are

 Sam Grinsell, Deputy Chair

-I am a second year PhD student at the University of Edinburgh, studying British Imperial Architecture of the Nile Valley.
+I am a third year PhD student at the University of Edinburgh, studying British Imperial Architecture of the Nile Valley.
 I studied Ancient History and History at the University of Leicester as an undergraduate before spending a few years in the wilderness of low-end employment.
 I returned to Leicester for an MA in Urban History and discovered a fascination with the role of the built environment in the construction of power.
 I am also interested in the role of digital technologies in education, and have worked for IT Services at the University of Leicester and Technology Enhanced Learning at St Mary’s University.
 I enjoy exploring the pubs, hills, architecture and coastline of Edinburgh.